research statement

 Evolution Strategies for LLM Finetuning

-Understanding why evolution strategies with surprisingly small population can be applied to finetune LLMs of billions of parameters.
+Why evolution strategies with surprisingly small populations can finetune LLMs of billions of parameters.